Accretion of Dense Clumps in the Periastron Passage of Eta Carinae: INTRODUCTION

 Akashi \& Soker (2010) were the first to performed 3D numerical simulations that include gravity with parameters appropriate to the $\eta$ Car binary system.
 However, they did not include the orbital motion.
 Their main finding was that accretion is initiated by dense clumps that are formed in the winds collision region.
 Parkin et al. (2011) presented high quality 3D adaptive mesh refinement hydrodynamical simulations of the winds in $\eta$ Car, but found no accretion when orbital motion was included.
 In that paper and a previous one (Parkin et al. 2009) they discuss a ``collapse'' of the shocked wind onto the secondary at periastron passage.
 There is no discussion of what happens to the primary wind during that time, namely whether it is accreted onto the secondary or immediately expelled from the secondary when reaching it.
 If it is not expelled then the conclusion should be that accretion onto the secondary occurs, as in the model invoked by Soker (2005).

 The models of Parkin et al. (2011) do not reach the same minimum in X-ray flux as observed (Corcoran 2005, 2010).
 Parkin et al. (2011) considered it a puzzling result as their previous models were able to reproduce the low flux level at periastron via an eclipse of the X-ray emission region (Okazaki et al. 2008; Parkin et al. 2009).
 The explanation of Parkin et al. (2011) to this anomaly is that their model had two unwanted components that contributed to the X-ray flux, emission from the trailing arm of the wind collision region and a weaker contribution from the downstream gas in the leading arm.
 We believe that the higher flux obtained in the models of Parkin et al. (2011) is not surprising, as models with no accretion fail to reproduce the X-ray minimum (see discussion in Kashi \& Soker 2009c).
+As a side comment, we note that the calculation of the X-ray emission far from periastron might suffer from large uncertainties because of the presence of multi-scale stochastic wind clumps in the primary wind (Davidson 2002; Moffat \& Corcoran 2009).

 It is important to emphasize the major role of clumps in the accretion process (Soker 2005).
 In Kashi \& Soker (2009a), models with different acceleration profiles of the primary wind (different values of the beta parameter) were examined.
 Higher values of beta (larger wind acceleration zone) which are associated with clumpy wind, lead to accretion of a larger amount of material onto the secondary.